-Khan's Party Navigates Pakistan Blackouts To Keep Campaign Alive
+Khan's party navigates Pakistan blackouts to keep campaign alive

 Apart from the curbs on political freedom, the measures have seeped into the operations of online businesses in a country facing an economic crisis.

-Rabia Farhan, who runs a baked good business on Instagram from her home in Islamabad, said the outages left her unable to connect with vendors at a time when millions of Pakistanis are struggling due to rampant inflation and currency devaluation.
+Rabia Farhan, who runs a baked-goods business on Instagram from her home in Islamabad, said the outages left her unable to connect with vendors at a time when millions of Pakistanis are struggling due to rampant inflation and currency devaluation.

 "Everything was paused online until and unless we used physical resources," she told AFP.